Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/algorithms/sparse_ae.rst

 Background
 ----------

-A sparse autoencoder is an unsupervised learning algorithm using a neural network, setting the target values equal to the input.
+A sparse autoencoder is a model trained by unsupervised learning.
+It refers to a neural network with a single hidden layer, where the target values are set equal to the inputs during training.
 In other words, the autoencoder tries to approximate the identity function.
-By imposing additional constraints we can make the network learn interesting features about the input.
+By imposing additional constraints we can make the network learn interesting features characterizing the input.

 One such constraint is the number of hidden units in the network.
 If this is below the number of input variables the network is actually